oroinc/documentation/user/back-office/system/tags-management/tags.rst

 1. Navigate to **Customers > Accounts** in the main menu or select any other entity to create a tag for.

-2. Within the list of an entity, select the required entity and click |IcPencil| edit.
+2. Within the list of an entity, select the required entity and click |Pencil-SVG| edit.

 3. Specify tags for the entity.
 You can enter multiple tags for one entity.